poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 # How is a proper language generated?
 This is a blog based on the paper Language Generation with Limit :)
 ![NLG](https://phrazor.ai/assets/img/nlg/NLG-workflow.png "NLG")
+As we know that the most popular way of langauge generation nowadays is by using the LLMs.
+In this way, people actually developed a stochastics model under the neural network.
+With an increasing witness of the actual strings from the adversary, the accurency of string predication increases as well.
+We need to emphasize that the generation needs to product distinct strings.
+## The Gold-Angluin model: An negative intuition
 Sometimes in the theorical exploration,  we can transfer the defination "language" to a more simple way of operation, a set of potential strings.
 This is as well the motivation of Gold - Angluin model.
 **Identification:** if there is a after $𝑡^∗$, such that $𝑡^∗$, the guess of $𝐾=𝐿_𝑖$is correct.

 **Generation:** if there is a $𝑡^∗$, such that after $𝑡^∗$, where 𝑆_𝑡 denotes the sequence presented by the adversary until 𝑡, the output of the algorithm always belongs to $𝐾−𝑆_𝑡$.

-## The Gold-Angluin model: An negative intuition
 They have a initial idea which is we a universal set $U$ that contains all the possible elelments.
 And the collections $C$ contains the countable subsets of $U$, ${L_1,L_2,L_3,...}$
 They proved that the task of identification is impossible.
 We can give a quick example of this conclusion:
 ### The framework